20. Order Management Process

 - Set the output clause data type to

-.
+number.
 Leave the name empty.

 - Click on the